edwardlavender/flapper/README.md

-simplicity, `flapper` makes some assumptions about variable names that follow a consistent and logical structure (e.g., individual IDs are given as `individual_id` and receiver IDs are given as `receiver_id`) but, apart from these assumptions, this structure means the functions in the package are accessible and straightforward to use.
+simplicity, `flapper` makes some assumptions about variable names that follow a consistent and logical structure (e.g., individual IDs are given as `individual_id` and receiver IDs are given as `receiver_id`) but, notwithstanding this framework, this structure means that the functions in the package are accessible and straightforward to use.

-`flapper` functions are illustrated using simulated data and the following sample data collected from flapper skate off the west coast of
+Functions are illustrated using simulated data and the following sample data collected from flapper skate off the west coast of Scotland:
-Scotland:

   - `dat_ids` is a dataset containing the characteristics of a sample of tagged flapper skate;